prof79/windows-sdk-install/README.md

 # Windows SDK Install action

-This action allows to locally install the Windows SDK if needed.
+A Github Action that installs the Windows SDK in a Windows runner.

 This action is based on a script available in the Windows Community Toolkit [here](https://github.com/CommunityToolkit/WindowsCommunityToolkit/blob/main/build/Install-WindowsSdkISO.ps1).